 Benefits of the “No-Knife Nose Job”

-There are women and men who want to alter the appearance of their nose, but are cautious of potential complications that can arise, high costs, downtime, and a number of other factors that are associated with traditional rhinoplasty.
-Dermal fillers offer patients an alternative that is much quicker and does not require any downtime.
+There are women and men who want to alter the appearance of their nose but are cautious of potential complications that can arise, high costs, downtime, and a number of other factors that are associated with a traditional rhinoplasty.
+Dermal fillers offer patients an alternative that is much quicker and requires no downtime.
 Injectable fillers can be used to augment the bridge of the nose, correct asymmetry, refine the tip, fill in indentations, and disguise a nasal hump.
 The procedure may also be used to improve minor defects following a prior nose surgery instead of undergoing revision rhinoplasty.

-The results of the non-surgical nose job will be visible right away, unlike surgery which can take up to a year to finally settle into its final shape.
-No downtime is required, and while there may be some bruising or redness, it will quickly fade and is easily covered with makeup in the meantime.
+The results of the non-surgical nose job will be visible immediately, unlike surgery which can take up to a year to finally settle into its final shape.
+No downtime is required, and while there may be some bruising or redness, it will quickly fade and is easily covered with makeup.
 Patients may continue on with their day as usual after the procedure.

 The Drawbacks to Fillers